GodsScion/Auto_job_applier_linkedIn/README.md

 - Collects skills required (In Development)
 - Collects experience required and skips if not applicable to you, must be configured
 - Auto Filters jobs based on your experience and black list key words
+- Skips blacklisted jobs
+- You can add exceptions to blacklist key words
 - Only applies to filtered jobs
 - Auto selects next pages until it hits the quota you configured
 - Selects your default resume